 Unlike more conventional personality types, INFPs insist on paving their own unique path in life.
 They strive to ensure that their work and relationships are in alignment with their deeply-held values and reflect who they are as individuals.
 Seeking a life that moves and inspires them, many are drawn to artistic, religious, or humanitarian endeavors.

-Like other intuitive introverts, INFPs feel they must “find themselves” before fully committing to a career or relationship.
+Like other introverts, INFPs feel they must “find themselves” before fully committing to a career or relationship.
 Unfortunately, the process of clarifying their identity and vocation rarely proceeds as quickly as they would like.
 Indeed, it can take years, sometimes decades, for them to figure out who they are and what they want out of life.
-For this reason, many INFPs are well-described as “seekers” or “wanderers,” avidly searching for self-insight and self-direction.
+For this reason, many INFPs are well-described as “seekers,” avidly searching for self-insight and self-direction.

 The term “INFP” is by no means a new one.
 The 16 types were first proposed by Myers and Briggs in the mid-20th century as part of their attempt to standardize and apply the seminal work of Carl Jung.
-Only recently, however, has the notion of two INFP types—the INFP-T vs. INFP-A—been set forth by the website, 16 Personalities.
-This addition of the T and A variables effectively expands the number of personality types from 16 to 32, which is deeply ironic in light of their website moniker.
+Only recently, however, has the notion of two INFP types—the INFP-T and INFP-A—been put forth by the website, 16 Personalities.

 INFP-T vs. INFP-A Personalities